• Skip to primary navigation

 Jump to Recipe

-This Red Velvet Trifle has layers of fresh berries, moist red velvet cake, and creamy cheesecake pudding.
-Top this patriotic trifle off with a couple dollops of whipped topping and cute little cake stars for an ultimate fresh summer dessert.
+This patriotic Red, White, and Blue Trifle has layers of fresh berries, moist red velvet cake, and creamy cheesecake pudding.
+Top it off with a couple dollops of whipped topping and cute little cake stars for the ultimate fresh summer dessert.

 Are you a fan of delicious desserts to please a crowd?
 If you are like us, then you are going to love our Cherry Cheesecake Dump Cake or Watergate Cake.
 Try out this Triple Berry Crisp, that is one of our go to summer favorites.